bombasticSlacks/3-skill/Terminology.md

 ## Unarmed Attack
 An unarmed attack is a [Melee Attack](#Melee%20Attack) without a weapon, using only your limbs.
 It causes [Minimal Injury](Injury#Minimal%20Injury) [Impact](Injury#Impact).

-## Loading
-Some weapons and equipment will require a certain amount of time to be ready for use.
-This is the loading time.
-Loading time is specified as (X) where X is the number of round, or 0 for [Free Action](#Free%20Action).

-If something can be loaded as a [Free Action](Terminology#Free%20Action), immediately using it puts the action at a (-1).

-## Capacity
-The number and type of things that this item can be [Loaded](#Loading) with.
-Usually written as Capacity X(Y), which means it holds X ammo, and is loaded with Y item.

-> So a weapon described as having Capacity 12([Ammunition](Example-Gear#Ammunition)) would hold 12 generic ammo.

 ### Scene
 A scene refers to the current moment of action / intrigue playing out.
 Scenes don't have a defined length or strict rules, but it is a useful way of talking about narrative play.